neotrejo/Getting_and_Cleanning_Data_Final_Project/CodeBook.md

 the tidy data set.

-The features selected for this data set come from averaged measurements of accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this data set come from averaged measurements of accelerometer and gyroscope 3-axial mead and std signals.

 ## Tidy Data Set File Name